r4iser/airhome_backend/README.md

 # airhome
-A short study using Airbnb.
+A short study using NodeJS, ReactJS, Reactive Native.